AGI4Engineering/EngDesign/README.md

 **EngDesign** is a benchmark of 101 structured engineering‑design tasks spanning multiple domains.
 This repository supports our NeurIPS Datasets & Benchmarks track submission:
 **“Toward Engineering AGI: Benchmarking the Engineering Design Capabilities of LLMs.”**

+Among the 101 tasks in **EngDesign**, 48 require domain-specific scientific software such as MATLAB or Cadence for evaluation, which may not be excuable for all machines.
+The remaining 53 tasks are fully open-source and can be evaluated using manually authored scripts.
+To facilitate broader community adoption without licensing constraints, we have consolidated these 53 tasks into a subset called **EngDesign-Open**.
+Since the remaining 48 tasks depend on proprietary software, we currently provide run commands only for the open-source subset.

 ---

 ## 📂 Repository Layout